B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 • New world record, an apple of 13.45 kg!

-During a class discussion, teachers can ask questions that help students analyze the titles listed above.
+During a class discussion, teachers can ask questions like the questions below that will support students in analyzing the headlines.

 • At first glance, $13.7 million is a lot of money, but is it a significant amount in the budget?